Everything between idea and value is cost — the solo creator's central problem

 Editor's note — where this sits

 This essay is the purest expression of the Physics layer in the Cultivated library — the layer at the heart of the Idea to Value system.
 It names the gap between idea and value for what it is — cost — and explores what it means to stay in the process long enough for an idea to become something real.
-Written with solo creators in mind, but true for any individual or organisation building something new.
+This is the canonical Cultivated piece for solo creators, makers, and independent builders — the place to start if you are turning ideas into work that pays.
+The argument holds equally for teams and organisations, but the audience sits here first.

 The Idea to Value system — five layers